squat/darkapi/README.md

 cd darkweb
 ```

-By default, Darkweb is build inside of a NVIDIA Docker container to ensure that the necessary CUDA libraries are present and to guarantee consistent builds.
+By default, Darkweb is built inside of a NVIDIA Docker container to ensure that the necessary CUDA libraries are present and to guarantee consistent builds.

 ```sh
 make